ekesken/docker-rabbitmq/README.md

 # docker-rabbitmq
-docker image for mongo that is configurable via enviroment variables
+docker image to deploy rabbitmq cluster on mesos with one marathon app.